datacommonsorg/import/simple/stats/config.md

 If not specified, the variable name is used.

 Note that `nlSentences` is deprecated and will be removed in the future.

-## `sources`

-The top-level `sources` field should encode the sources and provenances associated with the input dataset.

-> Sources and provenances are now normally defined in MCF rather than here, and
-> the `provenance` on each `inputFiles` entry refers to an MCF-defined
-> provenance node by DCID.
-This block is still parsed, but the MCF definitions
-> are what provenance and source validation checks against.

-### Source parameters

-#### `url`

-The URL of the source.

-#### `provenances`

-The provenances under a given source should be defined using the `provenances` property as `{provenance-name}:{provenance-url}` pairs.

-## `dataDownloadUrl`

-The simple importer can be bootstrapped either by an input directory or by a config file.

-For config driven imports, the import files are specified using a `dataDownloadUrl` field.

-This is a repeated field, in that the value should be an array of download URLs.
-The URLs can be web urls (`http://` or `https://`), GCS directories (`gs://`) or local directories.

 ### Examples